Qantas: Flight credit policy

 In April 2022, consumer advocacy group Choice lodged a complaint with the Australian Competition & Consumer Commission (ACCC) concerning the airline's flight credit policy for cancelled flights during the COVID-19 pandemic, which they alleged was "unfair" and saw customers issued with flight vouchers with short expiration dates that became unusable due to ongoing travel restrictions.
+During an August 2023 Australian Senate committee hearing concerning the rising cost of living, CEO Alan Joyce was accused of "misleading the Australian public" with the airline's flight credits scheme, among other issues with the carrier.
+On 31 August 2023, Qantas bowed to public pressure and announced the removal of expiry dates for flight credits issued up to 30 September 2021 as well as giving customers the option of a refund instead, with Joyce admitting in a statement that the airline's implementation of the scheme led to "people [losing] faith in the process".

-Although more than $1 billion in credit had been claimed by Qantas and Jetstar customers by August 2023, that month the airline was hit with a class action lawsuit by customers still seeking refunds and compensation for flights cancelled during the pandemic.
+Although more than A$1 billion in credit had been claimed by Qantas and Jetstar customers by August 2023, Echo Law filed a class action lawsuit for customers still seeking refunds and compensation for flights cancelled during the pandemic.
+In March 2026, Qantas agreed to settle the class action lawsuit without admitting wrongdoing for $105 million, with Qantas distributing $68 million to customers who received a travel credit rather than a refund for flights cancelled during the pandemic.